 It is important to notify the University of Sydney of any change in your current visa status.

 If you have been granted a temporary visa other than a student visa, you will still remain an international student but your study entitlements may change.
-Please inform the International Services Office of the change and bring along your passport and visa documentation after your visa is granted.

 If you are a currently enrolled international student who has recently been granted Australian permanent residency, you can change your student status from international to domestic.

-A status change from an international to a domestic student can only be effective for a unit of study only when documentation is presented prior to the census date for that unit of study.
+A status change from international to domestic can only be effective for a unit of study when documentation is presented prior to the census date for that unit of study.
 If documentation of permanent residency is presented after the census date for a unit of study, even if residency has been granted prior to the census date, international tuition fee rates will be charged for that unit of study.
 Domestic fee rates will only apply for subsequent semesters/sessions and units of study.